Skip to main content

 Prometheus architecture

-Prometheus was designed with 4 main requirements in mind:
+Prometheus was designed with 4 main requirements:

 • A multi-dimensional data model, so that data can be sliced and diced at will, along dimensions like instance, service, endpoint, and method.